technomada/cloud-from-scratch/README.md

 $ sudo vim /etc/hosts
 192.168.1.2 example.com
 ```
-.. replace 192.168.1.2 with the ip of your local node.  and example.com with the domain you're using.
+.. replace `192.168.1.2` with the ip of your local node.  and `example.com` with the domain you're using.
 ```
 $ curl -v example.com
 ```
-should see..
+You should see..
 Yay!
 It Works!

-try globally (comment out locally host mapping)
+Try globally (comment out locally host mapping)
 ```
 $ sudo vim /etc/hosts
 #192.168.1.2 example.com